 Factors Influencing The Price of Tron (TRX)

-Similar to staking, TRX holders can ‘freeze’ their coins, effectively removing them from the circulating supply, in order to obtain bandwidth and voting power for super representatives.
-These super representatives can propose and vote on modifications to the TRON protocol parameters, such as transaction fees and the number of rewards for producing blocks – which could affect TRON adoption and therefore TRX price.
+TRX holders can also freeze their coins, effectively removing them from the circulating supply, in order to obtain bandwidth and voting power for super representatives.
+These super representatives can propose and vote on modifications to the TRON protocol parameters, such as transaction fees and the amount of rewards for producing blocks, which could affect TRON adoption and therefore TRX price.

 Live Tron Value and Market Cap